intel/intel-extension-for-pytorch/docs/tutorials/windows/installation.md

-# Building IPEX on Native Windows
+# Building Intel® Extension for PyTorch* on Native Windows

 ## 1. Install Microsoft Visual Studio 2022
 Follow this [link](https://visualstudio.microsoft.com/vs/) to download and install Microsoft Visual Studio 2022.
 In order to link oneAPI to VS environment in the next step, select **Desktop development with C++** workload.